Where and When to File a Complaint

 - The appropriate vice chancellor or the chancellor will review the findings, make a determination, and notify the complainant in writing.
 Within 15 workdays after receipt of that decision, complainants who are in staff nonexempt positions may pursue a grievance under UTC Personnel Policy and Procedure, contained in the UTC Policy and Procedures Manual, if they are not satisfied with the determination.

 - If the complainant is not satisfied with the determination and is not eligible to or has not elected to file a grievance, the complainant may appeal in writing within 15 workdays after receipt of the decision to the next higher administrative level.
 The decision on the appeal will be provided in writing to the complainant.
-Decisions by the chancellor/vice chancellor/vice president may be appealed to the president.
+Decisions by the chancellor shall be final and not subject to further appeal.